koobedoc/watchio/docs/mkdocs/api___init__.md

     *timeout* defaults to instance value if not given.

     *step* defaults to instance value if not given.

+    *clear* (default is False) clears the IO counters so that polling uses only IO activities after this function has started.

 ####update (self) -> int #### {: .anchor .class-method  data-toc-label='update' }